JJWallis/bookmark-landing-page/README.md

 }
 ```

 My original solution to controlling the 'browser-extension' cards resolved around applying a standard `flex-wrap` to the parent, with a fixed `flex-basis` value to reproduce that classic wrapping behaviour.
 However, I did also apply a `flex-grow: 1` to each flex-child, which at tablet viewports caused the bottom flex-child to become stretched to fill up all remaining space within the container.
 Once I removed the flex-grow value from each child, the wrapping behaviour still occured but without the stretching behaviour attatched to it.
-Although it did create more whitespace around the viewport edges, I didn't want to sacrifice the width of each card for flex's traditional solution to responsive design.
+Although it did create more whitespace around the viewport edges, I didn't want to sacrifice the width of each card for flex-wrap's traditional behaviour.

 ```scss
 @keyframes left-right {